 If you are from a visa-exempt country, you can still apply for Parent and Grandparent Super Visa.
 The government processing fee is waived for applicants from visa exempt countries.

-Get your parents to Canada with help from Regulated Immigration Consultant Mary Zhang at Maxcan Immigration in Markham, Ontario.
+Get your parents to Canada with help from Regulated Immigration Consultant Mary Zhang at Maxcan Immigration in Markham, Ontario in the Greater Toronto Area.